hcai-mms/hcai-mms.github.io/_publications/2022_ExplainabilityMusic.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Darius Afchar
+- Afchar, Darius
 - melchiorre
 - schedl
-- Romain Hennequin
+- Hennequin, Romain
-- Elena V. Epure
+- Epure, Elena V.
-- Manuel Moussallam
+- Moussallam, Manuel

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: AI Magazine